google-research/spade_anomaly_detection/README.md

 <span style="color:yellow;background-color:lightgrey">test_dataset_holdout_fraction</span>: This setting is used if <span style="color:yellow;background-color:lightgrey">test_bigquery_table_path</span> is not provided.
 Float between 0 and 1 representing the fraction of samples to hold out as a test set.
 Default is 0.2, meaning 20% of the data is used for training.
 In the PU setting, this means that 20% of the positive labels and 100% of the negative data (Since we do not use any ground truth negative data for the supervised mode training) will be used for creating the test sets.
 For the PNU setting, it is just 20% of positive and negative samples, sampled uniformly at random, all other data would be used for training.

+<span style="color:yellow;background-color:lightgrey">data_test_gcs_uri</span>: Cloud Storage location to store the CSV data to be used for evaluating the supervised model.
+Note that the positive and negative label values must also be the same in this testing set.
+It is okay to have your test labels in that form, or use 1 for positive and 0 for negative.
+Use exactly one of BigQuery locations or GCS locations.

+<span style="color:yellow;background-color:lightgrey">upload_only</span>: Use this setting in conjunction with `output_bigquery_table_path` or `data_output_gcs_uri`.
+When `True`, the algorithm will just upload the pseudo labeled data to the specified table, and will skip training a supervised model.
+When set to `False`, the algorithm will also train a supervised model and upload it to a GCS location.
+Default is `False`.

+<span style="color:yellow;background-color:lightgrey">output_bigquery_table_path</span>: A complete BigQuery path in the form of 'project.dataset.table' to be used for uploading the pseudo labeled data.
+This includes features and new labels.
+By default, we will use the column names from the input_bigquery_table_path BigQuery table.
+Use exactly one of BigQuery locations or GCS locations.

+<span style="color:yellow;background-color:lightgrey">data_output_gcs_uri</span>: Cloud Storage location used for uploading the pseudo labeled data as CSV.
+This includes features and new labels.
+By default, we will use the column names from the data_input_gcs_uri table.
+Use exactly one of BigQuery locations or GCS locations.

 <span style="color:yellow;background-color:lightgrey">alpha (float)</span>: Sample weights for weighting the loss function, only for pseudo-labeled data from the occ ensemble.
 Original data that is labeled will have a weight of 1.0.
 By default, we use alpha = 1.0.

 <span style="color:yellow;background-color:lightgrey">ensemble_count</span>: Integer representing the number of one class classifiers in the ensemble used for pseudo labeling unlabeled data points.
 The more models in the ensemble, the less likely it is for all the models to gain consensus, and thus will reduce the amount of labeled data points.
 By default, we use 5 one class classifiers.

+<span style="color:yellow;background-color:lightgrey">n_components</span>: Integer representing the number of components to use in the one class classifier ensemble.
+By default, we use 1 component.

+<span style="color:yellow;background-color:lightgrey">covariance_type</span>: String representing the covariance type to use in the one class classifier ensemble.
+By default, we use 'full' covariance.
+Note that when there are many components, a 'full' covariance matrix may not be suitable.

 <span style="color:yellow;background-color:lightgrey">verbose (boolean)</span>: The amount of console logs to display during training.
 Use the default value of  False to show fewer messages, and True for displaying many aspects of model training and scoring.
 This is useful for debugging model performance.